coralblocks/CoralCpp/README.md

 This project is intended to be used as a quick reference on how to get going with Java and C++ integration, from both sides.
 It is a _step-by-step_ guide, in the form of shell scripts (for Linux and MacOS) to compile and run the C++ and Java examples, so you don't have to guess anything.
 Just see "_Hello World!_" popping up in your terminal to celebrate! :champagne: :tada: :confetti_ball:

 <pre>
-Feel free to use our public <a href="https://hub.docker.com/r/coralblocks/coralcpp">Docker image</a> available on DockerHub
+Feel free to use our official <a href="https://hub.docker.com/r/coralblocks/coralcpp">Docker image</a> for Linux/amd64 available on DockerHub
 </pre>

 #### MacOS